chilcano/ansible-minishift-istio-security/README.md

 # Exploring API Mesh with Openshift and Istio

+We are going to try solving these questions by exploring a local Kubernetes, APIs, injecting sidecars and playing with Istio samples:

 1. Is API Mesh a kind of Distributed Application?
 2. Why Istio is required in a Containerized Platform?
 3. Why Deployment Container Patterns (sidecar, ambassador, adapter) are important?
 4. How we have to implement:
    * Observability
    * Security

 ## Observations